+Copyright information

-, Copyright information For confidentiality purposes, all acknowledgements of third-party copyright material are published in a separate bo published after each live examination series and is available for free download from www.aqa.org.uk. oklet.
-This booklet is Permission to reproduce all copyright material has been applied for.
-In some cases, efforts to contact copyrigh been unsuccessful and AQA will be happy to rectify any omissions of acknowledgements.
-If you have any querie Copyright Team.
+For confidentiality purposes, all acknowledgements of third-party copyright material are published in a separate booklet.
+This booklet is published after each live examination series and is available for free download from www.aqa.org.uk.

+Permission to reproduce all copyright material has been applied for.
+In some cases, efforts to contact copyright-holders may have been unsuccessful and AQA will be happy to rectify any omissions of acknowledgements.
+If you have any queries please contact the Copyright Team.

 Copyright © 2023 AQA and its licensors.
 All rights reserved.